-The shorter and quicker of the two, you only need to drag a specific portion just before the URL and drop it to the desired location on your desktop.
-Here are the steps to add a site shortcut link using drag and drop:
+The shorter and quicker way to create a site shortcut is to drag and drop the URL address to the desired location on your desktop.
+Here are the steps to follow:

 - Launch any Windows web browser on your computer.